cgkineo/adapt-navigationLogo/README.md

 #### **_routeToLocation** (string)

 When set to a valid Adapt element, the logo image will link to the specified location.
-Valid values include a page (e.g. `co-100`) or a menu (e.g. `course`)
+Valid values include a page (e.g. `co-100`) or a menu (e.g. `course`). `@course` can used to always returns to the main menu of the course.

 #### **\_fillNavHeight** (boolean)